The Open Public Consultation on the Fitness Check has been closed on 19 September 2017. The report on the consultation results will be published soon.

 View the feedback received: No feedback on the roadmap has been received so far.

-A 12-week open public consultation with survey in all languages has been launched with the purpose of gathering evidence for the Fitness Check.
-It will remain open until 18 September 2017.
+A 12-week open public consultation with survey a survey in all languages has been closed on 19 September 2017.

 Furthermore, targeted consultations are also being carried out, addressing expert groups, forums and networks such as: